Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Geometric and Cepheid data

 For each \ac{MW} Cepheid, the~\citetalias{Riess_2021} catalogue provides the Wesenheit apparent magnitude $\mWH$ with measurement uncertainty $\sigma_m$, the pulsation period $P$, a direct spectroscopic metallicity $[{\rm Fe/H}]$, and the \textit{Gaia} EDR3 parallax $\piobs$ with uncertainty $\sigma_\varpi$.
 We adopt the same $[{\rm Fe/H}]$ values as~\citetalias{Riess_2021} and~\citetalias{Hogas_2026} for consistency, but note the modest revisions reported by~\citet{Bhardwaj_2023}.
 In~\cref{tab:observables} we summarise the observables that enter our model.
-The Wesenheit magnitude is constructed from the F555W, F814W, and F160W \ac{HST} bands to minimise sensitivity to reddening, eliminating the need for individual extinction corrections.
-Periods are determined from decades of high-cadence monitoring and are effectively noise-free, especially in the \ac{MW} and \ac{LMC}, with uncertainties at the $1$--$2\%$ level in $\log P$ for more distant hosts.
+The Wesenheit magnitude is constructed from the F555W, F814W, and F160W \ac{HST} bands to cancel reddening to first order under the assumed extinction law~\citep{Madore_1982}, so the per-star apparent-magnitude model carries no distance-dependent extinction term $\AH$ that would otherwise need to be inferred or read from a dust map.
+For the \ac{C22}\,+\,\ac{C27} sample used here, the per-star Wesenheit colour term is $F160W - \mWH = R\,(F555W - F814W) = 0.50 \pm 0.13~\magn$, combining intrinsic Cepheid colour and reddening, with the intrinsic colour expected to dominate.
+The Wesenheit construction suppresses this scatter.
+Were it not applied, a parallax-based recalibration of the period--luminosity zero-point would absorb only the mean reddening, leaving the $0.13~\magn$ as a per-star residual in distance modulus.
+Because $\mWH$ is computed from the per-star photometry, the correction does not couple to the adopted distance prior; the only such coupling enters via the optional \ac{C22} extinction selection cut $\AH < 0.4~\magn$, which is evaluated from the three-dimensional dust map at the latent distance and propagated jointly with the disc distance prior in the selection-normalisation integral~(Eq.~\ref{eq:prob_detection};~\cref{sec:discussion_limitations}).
+Periods are determined from decades of high-cadence monitoring and are effectively noise-free, especially in the \ac{MW} and \ac{LMC}, with uncertainties at the 1--2 per cent level in $\log P$ for more distant hosts.
 Metallicity uncertainties are dominated by systematic methodological differences rather than statistical errors, with a typical scatter of ${\sim}\,0.06~\dex$.